 At this point, it feels as if Fireman Derek’s has always been around.
-If we go back to 2010, he sold his world-famous pies to a handful of restaurants and could mostly be found at farmer’s markets.
+If we go back to 2010, he sold his world-famous pies to a few restaurants.
+On weekends he was at farmer’s markets.

 Fireman Derek’s Wall Chalk Art

 Original Post on BurgerBeast.com

 September 2nd, 2014 – I go way back with Derek Kaplan, aka Fireman Derek, to the early beginnings of the Burger Beast Blog.
 We met at La Camaronera when he delivered some of his famous but unknown Key Lime Pies to them.

 La Camaronera was one of a couple of restaurants in Miami that sold them back then.
 Months later, I invited him to be one of the desserts at the first event I ever curated, the Fall for the Arts Festival, in September 2010.